emsesc/bunnimage/blog/draft1.md

 ```

 * The parse-multipart library is being used here to parse the image from the POST request we will later make with the frontend; refer to the documentation linked above.
-* I also have some logic to determine the filetype (there are definitely so many more efficient ways... 🤭)
+* I also have some if logic to determine the filetype (there are definitely so many more efficient ways... 🤭)
 * Take note of the process.env values being assigned to variables, use this [tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings) to add in your own secret *shhhh* strings from your storage container.
     * The storage container **is the one you created when you started your Function App.** Navigate to it add find your secret strings here:

     ![image](https://user-images.githubusercontent.com/69332964/99161798-ba3d7480-26c3-11eb-8e55-eac4bd4cb174.png)
     ![image](https://user-images.githubusercontent.com/69332964/99161822-ec4ed680-26c3-11eb-8977-f12beb496c24.png)
     * Keep these safe, and add use them in the corresponding variables in the code.
+    * *You're going to need the first key and connection string*
 * Notice the `uploadBlob()` function!
-This is what's uploading the parsed image to the specified blob container.
+This is what's uploading the parsed image to the specified "images" blob container.
     * [YouTube Video to help explain](https://youtu.be/Qt_VXM_fml4) the handy dandy library
 <br />